robots.txt for AI crawlers, done right

 These are distinct bots with distinct user-agents — a rule for one does not cover another:

-- GPTBot — OpenAI training/retrieval.
+- GPTBot — OpenAI training crawler.
+Blocking it removes you from future ChatGPT training but does not affect retrieval.
 See the full GPTBot reference.

-anthropic-ai,Claude-Web) — Anthropic. - PerplexityBot — Perplexity Answers.
+anthropic-ai,Claude-Web) — Anthropic. - PerplexityBot — Perplexity's indexing crawler.

-- Google-Extended — controls Gemini/Vertex use withoutaffecting normal Google Search ranking.
+- Google-Extended — controls Gemini/Vertex training use withoutaffecting normal Google Search ranking or AI Overviews inclusion.

 - Bytespider — ByteDance/Doubao, mixed compliance reputation.